Türkmenabat Stadium

 Sport Toplumy Stadium is a multi-purpose stadium in Türkmenabat, Turkmenistan.
 It is currently used mostly for football matches and serves as the home for FC Bagtyyarlyk-Lebap.
 The stadium holds 10,000 people.

 History

-The sports complex started build in April 2008.
-Construction works carried out by Russian company Itera.
+The sports complex started being built in April 2008.
+Construction works were carried out by Russian company Itera.
 The project cost $20 million.
-Opened at May 2009.
+It opened in May 2009.